-Their driving force is hoarding, which shows up particularly as a detachment from emotions, a "stinginess" of feelings.
+The driving force at point Five is hoarding, which shows up particularly as a detachment from emotions, a "stinginess" of feelings.